jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 How to get the policy package status when getting list of devices?
 ------------------------------------------------------------------

-Starting with Mantis #462768 it is now possible to get the policy package status directly when getting the list of devices with FMG API URL ``/dvmdb/device[/<device>]``.
+Starting with #462768 it is now possible to get the policy package status directly when getting the list of devices with FMG API URL ``/dvmdb/device[/<device>]``.

 We just have to pass the two options ``extra info`` and ``assignment info`` as shown below: